 It’s also home to great restaurants and awesome bars, so even though it’s quieter than some of its neighbors, it’s definitely not boring here.
 These are some of the best hotel options in Hayes Valley:

-- Best Budget Hotel in Hayes Valley – Oak Hotel – This is one of the most affordable hotels close to downtown San Francisco.
+- Best Budget Hotel in Hayes Valley – Oak Hotel – This is one of the most affordable hotels near downtown San Francisco.
 It’s within walking distance of all of Hayes Valley’s top attractions as well as Union Square.

 - Best Luxury Hotel in Hayes Valley – Sonder Hayes Valley – This hotel is great for business travelers and digital nomads.
 It features fast wi-fi, contactless check-in, and communal workspaces.